Gson44/Pagination/README.md

 # Pagination

 **Pagination** is a type of technique use to query large data sets.
-There are varienty of ways in apply pagination and also libraries to help manage dataset.
+There are varienty of ways in applying pagination and also libraries to help manage dataset.

 In this project, I made a basic API dataset with 100 data that can be access through this website https://pagination123.herokuapp.com/apps.
-I use Ruby on Rails for this project with no libraries for pagination.For the data, I added though seeds.rb file.
+I use Ruby on Rails for this project with no libraries for pagination.

 To achieve the API request, I use render json to set up and load the data file.
 I add all the parameter into an apps and added parameters into it.
 ```